edelstone/tock/README.md

 1. `Product > Archive`
 1. Organizer > `Distribute App` > `Custom` > `Copy App`
 1. Open the export folder and move the inner `Tock.app` to `/Applications`.

+## License

+MIT, use freely in commercial and personal projects.